Hannagan History, Family Crest & Coats of Arms

 The surname Hannagan was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, and Offaly where they held a family seat from ancient times.

-Important Dates for the Hannagan family
+Early History of the Hannagan family

 This web page shows only a small excerpt of our Hannagan research.
 Another 117 words (8 lines of text) covering the year 1172 is included under the topic Early Hannagan History in all our PDF Extended History products and printed products wherever possible.